netlify-templates/victor-hugo/site/content/projects/coloprep.md

 ![]( /images/uploads/10.1177_1090198119869964-table1.gif )

 **Interventions** - Intervention patients were enrolled via telephone using a script approved by our institutional review board.
 Comparison patients were not contacted for this study.
 All patients were selected using a random number generator.
 Patients in the comparison arm received usual care, consisting of paper instructions and a phone call in the week prior to colonoscopy.
 Intervention patients also received these measures.
-For each patient, basic demographic and clinical comorbidity data, appointment adherence (show, no-show, cancelation), bowel preparation quality (excellent, good, fair, poor), and colonoscopy completion (cecum reached) were obtained through electronic medical record review.
+For each patient, basic demographic and clinical comorbidity data, appointment adherence (show, no-show, cancellation), bowel preparation quality (excellent, good, fair, poor), and colonoscopy completion (cecum reached) were obtained through electronic medical record review.

 **Main Outcomes and Measures** - The primary outcome was appointment adherence.
 The secondary outcomes were bowel preparation quality and colonoscopy completion between groups.